Selena Gomez and J.Lo headline vax concert for poor nations

 “We decided we needed to bring the world together again with a global event that will unite world leaders, artists, philanthropists and CEOs,” Evans said.

 As he described it, “VAX Live” will be the first globally televised effort to lobby world leaders to help achieve more equitable vaccine distribution.
 The event is also intended to raise commitments for the billions of dollars that are needed to send 2 billion vaccine doses, in addition to COVID-19 tests, to the world’s poorest countries by year’s end.
+However, even if Global Citizen raises enough money, it will still need wealthier nations who continue to stockpile vaccines to let the drugs’ manufacturers prioritize poorer nations as customers.

 “This is not ‘Mission Accomplished’,” Evans said.
 “But there is light at the end of the tunnel if we can ensure that there is equitable distribution of the vaccine.”